conradoalexsander/user-search-vanilla-Js/README.md

 # User search

-Imagine the following situation: you already have a gigantic and beuatiful user base, with a lot of data about them.
+Imagine the following situation: you already have a gigantic and beautiful user base, with a lot of data about them.
 All of this stored in a smart and elegant API.

 So you can make a list of them with their pictures and make some basic statistics because...
 Why not?